Texas State Highway 146: Route description

 SH 146 begins at its southern terminus at Interstate 45 in Bayou Vista, running concurrent with Loop 197 for about 0.5 mi.
 It then heads northwest and interchanging with SH 3.
 It then passes by Moses Lake and runs by Trinity Bay.
 Between Bayview and Kemah, it intersects SH 96.
-The route then interchanges SH 225 before crossing at the Fred Hartman Bridge over the Houston Ship Channel.
+The route then interchanges SH 225 before crossing at the Fred Hartman Bridge over the Houston Ship Channel; from 1953 to 1995, SH 146 crossed under the Houston Ship Channel via the Baytown Tunnel.
 In Baytown, the highway forms one of its business routes and then interchanges SH 330 before looping east.
 It then interchanges I-10 before entering Mont Belvieu.
 After heading north and entering Dayton, SH 146 meets US 90 and runs concurrent with it until reaching Liberty, intersecting SH 321 and Loop 227.
 It also crosses over the Trinity River before entering Liberty.
 After separating from US 90, the route heads north, then northeast after intersecting Loop 227, passing by the Trinity River National Wildlife Refuge and then passing through Hardin.
 It intersects SH 105 in Moss Hill as it proceeds north.
 The route then passes through Rye and by Ace before reaching Livingston.
 It intersects US 190 before reaching its northern terminus at US 59 (future Interstate 69 corridor).